State v. Johnny K. Pinder: whether a warrant to attach a GPS device to a vehicle was void for failure to abide by statutory requirements

 Why should we care?
 We should care because these warrants for GPS devices are “search warrants” and should be considered so by the courts.
 Police must follow statutory requirements for “search warrants” when obtaining a warrant for a GPS device.
 This is necessary to protect the privacy of each and every citizen in our community.
 GPS devices are capable of providing “electronic data” of each and everyone of your movements.
 Your current location, where you travel, and where you spend your time, are all part “electronic data.”
 Electronic data is what’s made available to police.
 This private information needs to remain private unless absolutely necessary.
 Rulings like this chip away at this privacy.

-Contact the criminal defense lawyers at Meyer Van Severen, S.C.
+Contact the criminal defense lawyers at Van Severen Law Office

-The criminal defense attorneys at Meyer Van Severen, S.C. have successfully handled search warrant cases throughout the State of Wisconsin.
+The criminal defense attorneys at Van Severen Law Office have successfully handled search warrant cases throughout the State of Wisconsin.
 If you’ve been accused of committing a crime involving a search warrant used to search your home, car or have used a GPS device to trace your vehicle, it’s important to get someone on your side immediately.
-Contact Meyer Van Severen, S.C. at (414) 270-0202 to speak with an attorney.
+Contact Van Severen Law Office at (414) 270-0202 to speak with an attorney.